 I am a proud owner of a BGE and it has been in my family for generations.
 Almost any kind of charcoal can be used for Green Egg.
 Eco charcoal stands out in the crowd for the lip-smacking hardwood flavor it adds to the grilled items.

 As the name hints, Eco charcoal is manufactured in an environment-friendly way.
 Only those trees which are already cut or supposed to be cut are used for the manufacturing of the charcoals.
-The bag I received had almost equal numbers of big and medium sized chunks.
+The bag I received had almost equal numbers of big and medium-sized chunks.

 Since no additives have been used in the process, there will be no odd smell or taste in the food.
 I know many top-notch steakhouses and pizzeria in my city which use this particular brand of charcoal.
 The burning duration makes it a perfect choice for those who love cooking steak on an open fire.
 The smoky flavor it releases is at par with high-end restaurants.

 I simply loved the taste of the smoked chicken I cooked using this charcoal.
 I didn’t notice any chemical smell.
 It took me much less time than I expected to prepare a meal for 20 meat-blokes.
-There would a bit of flying sparks and popping, so I would ask to you use this charcoal for outdoor BBQ.
+There would make a few flying sparks and popping, so I would ask to you use this charcoal for outdoor BBQ.
 A bag of it will be adequate for a whole summer.

 Mangrove Lump Charcoal Reviews

-Last but definitely not the least, I’ll end this segment by throwing light upon Mangrove lump charcoal.
-Those who don’t like strong smoky flavor in the meat will appreciate the subtle grilled-charcoal aroma it brings to the dishes.
+Last but definitely not least, I’ll end this segment by throwing light upon Mangrove lump charcoal.
+Those who don’t like the strong smoky flavor in the meat will appreciate the subtle grilled-charcoal aroma it brings to the dishes.

 Lighting up the coals and controlling the temp won’t require a lot of expertise over grilling.
 Do not use lighter fluid to ignite as it may negatively impact the taste of the food.